RTEMS/rtems-docs/c-user/configuring_a_system.rst

     <SchedulerCBS>` algorithm is made available to the application.

 NOTES:
+    This scheduler configuration option is an advanced configuration option.
+    Think twice before you use it.

     In case no explicit :ref:`clustered scheduler configuration
     <ConfigurationSchedulersClustered>` is present, then it is used as the
     scheduler for exactly one processor.